Better Off Without You (Jake Hoot song)

 "Better Off Without You" is a song by American country singer Jake Hoot.
-It is Hoot's coronation song following his victory on the seventeenth season of The Voice.
+It is Hoot's coronation song following his victory on the 17th season of The Voice.
 It was written by himself.

 Background

 The song is co-written by Jake Hoot and Dave Pahanish, who also initially produced the song.
 According to Hoot, he wrote the song in a dark period while going through a divorce from his wife.
 He said: "That was my lowest point.
 I was sitting there one night.
 I thought of the lyric, 'I can see the thunder and hear the dark.'"
 However, he said that the song is not a slight on his ex-wife, as his co-write Pahanish came up with the title of the song and he used the line for the song.

 The song was first released as a single in May 2019 before he appeared on The Voice.
 Hoot performed the song in the finale of The Voice, and his performance was well-received by the coaches on the show.
 It was re-released after he performed the song.